 The portal IDP vs execution IDP distinction matters because it maps directly to whether your platform investment removes toil or merely repackages it.
 A portal shows you the door — beautifully, with scorecards and golden-path templates and a tidy catalog.
 An execution IDP walks through the door and does the work: it provisions the database, ships the code, scales the deployment, patches the incident, and rolls back if the fix regresses.

-In 2026, with Kubernetes 1.33+ as the substrate, GitOps as the default deploy model, and AI-SRE moving from "explains the problem" to "fixes the problem," the teams that win are the ones whose platform acts.
+With GitOps as the default deploy model and AI SRE moving from "explains the problem" to "fixes the problem," the teams that win are the ones whose platform acts.
 Evaluate every IDP — bought or built — with one question: when the developer clicks the button, what runs the action?
 If the answer is "a human reading a ticket," you have a portal.
 If the answer is "the platform," you have an execution IDP.

-If you want to see execution rather than read about it, connect a cluster to Atmosly and watch a provision, a deploy, and a remediation run end to end — then compare that to the button on your current portal.
-For the adjacent (and complementary) question of who owns the abstraction, read our IDP vs PaaS comparison.
+If you want to see execution rather than read about it, connect a cluster read-only and watch a provision, a deploy, and a remediation run end to end on your own workloads — then compare that to the button on your current portal.
+Free, no sales call.